Edwin Díaz

-Edwin Orlando Díaz Laboy (born March 22, 1994) is a Puerto Rican professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He previously played for the Seattle Mariners.
+Edwin Orlando Díaz Laboy (born March 22, 1994) is a Puerto Rican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners and New York Mets.
+He made his MLB debut in 2016.

 Within two months of his MLB debut, Díaz broke the Mariners' record for consecutive strikeouts and was named the team's closer.
 After saving 19 games, he finished fifth in the American League (AL) Rookie of the Year voting.
-In 2018, he recorded 57 saves to lead the American League, was an All-Star, and was named AL Reliever of the Year.
-The Mariners traded him to the Mets after the season, where he earned his second All-Star honor during the 2022 season.
+In 2018, he recorded 57 saves to lead the AL, was an All-Star, and was named AL Reliever of the Year.
+The Mariners traded him to the Mets after the season, where he has since earned two more All-Star selections, won the 2022 National League Reliever of the Year Award, and become MLB’s all-time leader in Reliever of the Month honors.

 Early life

 Díaz grew up in the Naguabo neighborhood in Naguabo, Puerto Rico.
 He started playing baseball around age 7, playing mostly as a center fielder.
 While growing up in Puerto Rico, Díaz played as an outfielder during his youth along players like Carlos Correa and José Berríos.
 At the insistence of his father, he reluctantly tried pitching as a teenager.